Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

 \subsubsection{Generalized approximate message passing (GAMP)}

-In this section, we present an EM implementation using the generalized approximate message passing algorithm (GAMP) \cite{rangan2011generalized}.
-A GAMP based non-negative Gaussian mixture approach was previously used in \cite{vila2014empirical}.
-However, the model in \cite{vila2014empirical} is different in the sense that it uses an i.i.d.
-Bernoulli non-negative Gaussian mixture prior, with a fixed and known mixture order that is independent of $M$.
-A detailed comparison of the R-GSM prior with the alternate choices will be subject of our future work.
+In this section, we present an EM implementation using the generalized approximate message passing (GAMP) algorithm \cite{al2018gamp,rangan2011generalized}.
+A different GAMP based approach was used in \cite{vila2014empirical}, which uses an i.i.d.
+Bernoulli non-negative Gaussian mixture prior with a fixed mixture order that is independent of $M$.
+To overcome the convergence issues with the type of GAMP algorithm in \cite{vila2014empirical} e.g. when a non-i.i.d. design matrix $\boldsymbol{\Phi}$ is used \cite{rangan2014convergence,caltagirone2014convergence,Schniter_conv}, we incorporate the damping technique in \cite{al2018gamp,Schniter_conv} into the proposed R-SBL GAMP algorithm.

 GAMP is a low complexity iterative inference algorithm.
 The low complexity is achieved by applying quadratic and Taylor series approximations to loopy belief propagation.
-Under assumptions of the prior $p(\boldsymbol{x})$ and the likelihood $p(\boldsymbol{y} \mathcal{\vert} \boldsymbol{x})$, GAMP can approximate the minimum mean square error (MMSE) estimate when used in the sum-product mode, or it can approximate the MAP estimate when used in its max-sum mode.

-The sum-product version of the algorithm computes the mean and variance of approximate marginal posteriors on $x_i$, the approximate posteriors are given by:
+GAMP can approximate the MMSE estimate when used in the sum-product version, or can approximate the MAP estimate when used in the max-sum version.
+The sum-product version computes the mean and variance of the approximate marginal posteriors on $x_i$ which are given by